 Re-designing your garden is not as expensive or complicated as it might appear.
 Often, the best and cheapest ways to inject some life into your outdoor space are the simplest.

 Think about decluttering your garden to free up space for the things that matter?
 A spring clean of your garden costs you nothing except your time.
 Why not invest in some good quality outdoor storage pieces to make the task easier?

 5. Take Inspiration From Others

 This spectacularly colourful garden is found in Holland, and is famed for showcasing only one category of plants – spring flowering bulbs.
 As a result, the Keukenhof Gardens are only open for a few weeks each year, usually from mid-March to mid-May, but they attract hundreds of thousands of visitors each year nonetheless.
-Most are drawn in by the millions of tulips bulbs planted in a stunning array of colours, though there are plenty of other photo-worthy sights.
-Acres of scented hyacinths, crocuses and anemones cover the landscape, while others can visit one of the park’s many pavilions or even get a birds-eye view from the top of their windmill.
-There’s a reason this garden is the most visited in the whole of Europe!
+With acres of scented hyacinths, crocuses and anemones, there’s a reason this garden is the most visited in Europe.